akolechkin/rocket/README.rst

 Rocket generates access to this namespace by replacing the {variable} with an underscore.
 We see this as Artists_CalendarProxy and artists_calendar.get().
+This is done by using proxies.gen_ns_pair_multi_vars as the namespace pair generating function described in the previous section.

 Rocket then implements gen_query_url to fill in the variable's values with values from the caller.
 This means {artist_id} gets replaced with the artist's